flexoid/gitlab-review-coverage/README.md

 GitLab webhook must be configured on the project.

 Webhook URL is the URL to the running instance of this utility, with specified `PORT`.
-Enabled triggers: "Merge Requests Events", "Build Events".
+Enabled triggers: "Merge Requests Events", "Job Events".

 Test CI jobs must have configured coverage RegExp.